 Cyber attacks are considered to be one of the top five risks to businesses globally, and the level of threats from script kiddies, cyber criminals, and even nation-state actors is increasing daily.
 Businesses experience literally thousands of cyber attacks per day.

-Basic Techniques of Cyber Security gives you the opportunity to explore if a career in cyber security might be right for you.
+Cyber Security: Immediate Immersion gives you the opportunity to explore if a career in cyber security might be right for you.
 In this three-week introductory course you will gain hands-on experience with key aspects of cyber security.
 Development of the program was funded, in part, by the United States Department of Defense, and the curriculum was designed in conjunction with industry experts.

-In the project-based, learn-by-doing curriculum of Basic Techniques of Cyber Security, you will work through two tasks (spending one to two weeks per task) online in a private cloud environment with constant help, advice, and feedback from knowledgeable mentors and extensive online learning resources.
+In the project-based, learn-by-doing curriculum of Cyber Security: Immediate Immersion, you will work through two tasks (spending one to two weeks per task) online in a private cloud environment with constant help, advice, and feedback from knowledgeable mentors and extensive online learning resources.
 The tasks are embedded in the realistic, but fictional, context of work as an entry-level employee of a government cyber operations agency.